devab2081/Ethical-hacking-learning-daily-log/Day-06/questions.md

-# Questions – Day 6
+### Questions

-- What did I not fully understand today?
+- Why do many applications fail basic security?
-- What should I revise again?
+- How often is OWASP Top 10 updated?
-- Interview or thinking questions
+- Can following OWASP Top 10 prevent all attacks?